-Graduate student Divya Bezwada is a Ruth L. Kirschstein NRSA Predoctoral Fellow at Children’s Medical Center Research Institute (CRI).
-In the DeBerardinis lab she works as part of an interdisciplinary team of clinicians and scientists to study kidney cancer directly in patients.
+Graduate student Divya Bezwada is a Ruth L. Kirschstein NRSA Predoctoral Fellow in Children’s Medical Center Research Institute (CRI).
+In the DeBerardinis lab, she works as part of an interdisciplinary team of clinicians and scientists to study kidney cancer directly in patients.
 She uses isotope tracing to understand how kidney cancers support their metabolic needs and hopes to provide more therapeutic and diagnostic options for patients.

 What are you researching?

 My research focuses on identifying the fuel sources kidney tumors depend on to grow and understanding how human kidney cancers break down (metabolize) different nutrients.
 I work with a great team of surgeons, nurses, and physicians to infuse stable isotope-labeled nutrients into patients during their surgery.
 Back in the lab, we study the tumor samples from these patients to understand how kidney tumors break down the labeled nutrients to support their various needs.

 We combine the tracer studies with more traditional mechanistic studies in cultured cell lines and mouse models to rigorously dissect patient observations.
 The two areas I am most excited about are related to the spread of cancer (metastasis) and nutrient fuel utilization.
 There are some distinguishable ways between how a primary kidney cancer (i.e., cancer still in the kidney) and kidney cancer that has metastasized (i.e., spread to other parts of the body) use nutrients in patients.
 I hope that, down the line, we are able to capitalize on our current work to provide more therapeutic and/or diagnostic options for kidney cancer patients.